Celtic Rewilding: Reintroduction of the European pond turtle

+So far, Celtic Rewilding have initiated a crowdfunding campaign and have imported 60, genetically appropriate turtles from Bavaria.
+They have garnered support from Professor William J. Sutherland and TV presenter Nigel Marven.
+Also, the construction of quarantine and holding facilities has commenced.
+The project will run for 5 years.
+The organisation has the largest captive group of the species.

 Rewilding efforts

 The company also helps to advise estates, NGOs and farmers on how they can rewild their landholdings.
 They define rewilding as “the large scale restoration of ecosystems through the provision of protecting land from human uses, and re-introducing lost natural processes with the ultimate aim of letting nature take care of itself.
 This may include, but not limited to, the reintroduction of extinct species”.

+Celtic Rewilding have been instrumental to the reintroduction of beavers to Staffordshire and Lincolnshire.
+In Lincolnshire, they have partnered with renown giftware firm, Wrendale Designs.

 Tweats has stated that the company has an advisory acreage of 12,000.